Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 Collections, Collecting, and Display: Individual and Institutional Collectors Across Time and Space

 Indian Ocean images and sonic presentations have been prized from millennia prior to the Common Era through to the present.
 They have been collected and stored as sonic memories and as physical objects, finding homes in various locations within the region and as migrants to elsewhere in the world.
 They have been transmitted across generations and eras as revered original art or artifacts and for more than a century as embodied in new media.
-This panel explores practices of collecting, transmission, ownership, and presentation of sound and visual objects.
+This panel explored practices of collecting, transmission, ownership, and presentation of sound and visual objects.

 Panelists